 The following example shows an HA interface connected to the management distributed port group.
 The example also shows two internal interfaces (app and web) and an uplink interface (to-ESG).

-- Configure HA interface connection, and optionally an IP address.
+- Configure the HA interface connection, and optionally an IP address.

 - Make sure any VMs attached to the logical switches have their default gateways set properly to the logical router interface IP addresses.

-In the following example topology, the default gateway of app VM should be 172.16.20.1.
-The default gateway of web VM should be 172.16.10.1.
+In the following example topology, the default gateway of app VM is 172.16.20.1.
+The default gateway of web VM is 172.16.10.1.
 Make sure the VMs can ping their default gateways and each other.

-Log in via SSH to the NSX Manager, and run the following commands:
+Connect to the NSX Manager using SSH or the console, and run the following commands:

 List all logical router instance information.

 nsxmgr-l-01a> show logical-router list all Edge-id Vdr Name Vdr id #Lifs edge-1 default+edge-1 0x00001388 3

 List the hosts that have received routing information for the logical router from the controller cluster.